 Let’s have a look at the syntax of a single parameter function template:

-- in the function template body to declare any variable like any built-in or user-defined data type
+• Within the function template body to declare variables, just as you would with any built in or user defined data type

 Writing a function template